Asiru Olatunde: Biography

-Asiru Olatunde was born into a family of blacksmiths but Illness forced him to give up as a blacksmith in the 1960s, He temporarily made jewelry to sell in the market, before transitioning into painting on the advice of Uilli Beier and Suzanne Wenger in 1961.
-He adopted a technique known as repousse metalwork, which usually involve the shaping of copper, aluminum and iron to derive his artwork, he created animal figurines out of recycled copper and aluminum.
+Asiru Olatunde was born into a family of blacksmiths but Illness forced him to give up as a blacksmith in the 1960s.
+He temporarily made jewelry to sell in the market, before transitioning into painting on the advice of Uilli Beier and Suzanne Wenger in 1961.
+He adopted a technique known as repousse metalwork, which usually involve the shaping of copper, aluminum and iron to derive his artwork.
+He created animal figurines out of recycled copper and aluminum.

-His exhibition has been showcased at IMF headquarters, as well as Smithsonian Institution.
+His exhibition has been showcased at IMF headquarters, as well as the Smithsonian Institution.